kumahq/kuma-website/app/_src/production/dp-config/transparent-proxying.md

 ### Transparent Proxy with eBPF (experimental)

-Starting from {{site.mesh_product_name}} 2.0 you can setup transparent proxy to use eBPF instead of iptables.
+Starting from {{site.mesh_product_name}} 2.0 you can set up transparent proxy to use eBPF instead of iptables.

 {% warning %}
 To use Transparent Proxy with eBPF your environment has to use `Kernel >= 5.7`